 We can also provide a continuous inspection service for your entire production process: from initial batch to packaging and shipping.
 After all, your carefully designed production processes are useless unless you make sure your workers are actually following them.

-With offices in over 85 countries, we can have a qualified QA inspector onsite anywhere in the world within 48 hours.
+With offices in over 85 countries, we can have a qualified QC inspector onsite anywhere in the world within 48 hours.

 Get in contact with QIMA today and find out how we can help you manufacture perfect shoes.